kyleosborn/blink-app/README.md

-# Blink App
+# Blink

-The start of an open soruce, interactive, social platform to enable creators to add hyperlinks/images at set invervals to points within a vidio.
+The vision for Blink is an interactive, social platform to enable creators to add hyperlinks/images at set intervals to points within a video.

 ## Built With